Guide on Door Lintels - Uses & Types

 Types of door lintels

-There are several different types of door lintels, each with its own advantages and disadvantages.
-The most common types of door lintels are wooden, steel, and concrete lintels.
+There are several different types of lintels for doors, each with its own advantages and disadvantages.
+The most common types of doorway lintels are wooden, steel, and concrete lintels.

 Depending on the type of property or walls will affect which type you choose and the size also.